ILLGrenoble/webx-router/README.md

 Session creation requests occur using the Session Proxy.
 This socket runs the request-response pattern (`ZMQ_REP`) and is an encrypted TCP socket that allows for username and password to be passed from the relay.

-With the creation command a connection to the WebX Session Manager is made (using another `ZMQ_REP` IPC socket) and a new X11 session requested (unless one already exists for the user).
+With the creation command a new X11 session will be created (unless one already exists for the user).

 ##### Authentication over encrypted sockets